Name: Hannah Cooper-Smithson

 Thesis Title: Patterns in nature: The use of poetic form in contemporary ecopoetry

 This creative and critical thesis will examine experimental poetic forms based on mathematical patterns found in the natural world, exploring how they can be used to challenge our perception of the relationship between the human and the non-human environment.
-Consisting of a full collection of poetry (approximately 60 pages) and 40,000 words of critical prose, it will consider how poetic forms inspired by mathematical theory such as fractal geometry and chaos theory have been used in the work of three contemporary poets: Inger Christensen, Alice Fulton and John Hollander.
+Consisting of a full collection of poetry (approximately 60 pages) and 40,000 words of critical prose, it will consider how poetic forms inspired by mathematical theory such as fractal geometry and chaos theory have been used in the poetic work of Inger Christensen and Alice Fulton, and how these forms can be interpreted from an ecocritical perspective.
 Drawing on current critical scholarship (e.g. Birken and Coon 2008, Caplan 2005 and Macfarlane 2015), the thesis will consider mathematical patterns that appear both in the human body and the non-human natural world (e.g. branching trees and the anatomy of veins) to challenge the perceived distinction between the human and the environment.

 This thesis builds on my undergraduate work in environmental ethics and my MA dissertation – a collection of ekphrastic poetry exploring repetitive forms inspired by the symmetrical and geometric structures in the graphic works of M.C.
 Escher.
 Whereas this dissertation focused on the manipulation of traditional forms, the proposed thesis will use innovative poetic form to examine our relationship with, and impact on, the environment.